KateFavre/Inventory-Application-Java-Springboot/README.md

-added lines 24-28 in InhousePartForm.html to include max and min text inputs so user can set the maximum and minimum values. added lines 25-29 in OutsourcedPartForm.html to include max and min text inputs so user can set the maximum and minimum values. renamed database to kate_favre_d287_db on line 6 in application.properties added line 20-21 in Part.Java to set max and min for inventory changed line 32, 34 and 35 in Part.java to enforce inventory is between min and max values
+added lines 24-28 in InhousePartForm.html to include max and min text inputs so user can set the maximum and minimum values. added lines 25-29 in OutsourcedPartForm.html to include max and min text inputs so user can set the maximum and minimum values. renamed database to kate_favre_d287_db on line 6 in application.properties added @max on line 31 in Part.java to make sure inventory is between or at min and max added @min on line 33 in Part.java to make sure inventory is greater than min added @min and @max on lines 35-36 in Part.java to make sure inventory is between min and max

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
-•  Display error messages when adding and updating parts if the inventory is greater than the maximum. file name: line number:
+•  Display error messages when adding and updating parts if the inventory is greater than the maximum.
-change:

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package. file name: